CrunchyData/postgres-operator/hugo/content/Installation/operator-install.md

 ## Default Installation - Create Kubernetes RBAC Controls

 The Operator installation requires Kubernetes administrators to create Resources required by the Operator.
 These resources are only allowed to be created by a cluster-admin user.
-To install on Google Cloud, you will need a user account with cluster-admin priviledges.
+To install on Google Cloud, you will need a user account with cluster-admin privileges.
 If you own the GKE cluster you are installing on, you can add cluster-admin role to your account as
 follows: